Shroud of Turin

+The microscopist and forensic expert Walter McCrone found, based on his examination of samples taken in 1978 from the surface of the shroud using adhesive tape, that the image on the shroud had been painted with a dilute solution of red ochre pigment in a gelatin medium.
+McCrone also found that the apparent bloodstains were painted with vermilion pigment, also in a gelatin medium.
+McCrone's findings were disputed by other researchers, and the nature of the image on the shroud continues to be debated.
+In 1988, radiocarbon dating by three independent laboratories established that the shroud dates back to the Middle Ages, between 1260 and 1390.

+The nature and history of the shroud have been the subjects of extensive and long-lasting controversies in both the scholarly literature and the popular press.
+Although accepted as valid by experts, the radiocarbon dating of the shroud continues to generate significant public debate.
+Defenders of the authenticity of the shroud have questioned the radiocarbon results, usually on the basis that the samples tested might have been contaminated or taken from a repair to the original fabric.
+Such fringe theories, which have been rejected by most experts, include the medieval repair theory, the bio-contamination theories and the carbon monoxide theory.
+Currently, the Catholic Church neither endorses nor rejects the authenticity of the shroud as a relic of Jesus.

 Description

 The shroud is rectangular, measuring approximately 4.4 × 1.1 m.
 The cloth is woven in a three-to-one herringbone twill composed of flax fibrils.
 Its most distinctive characteristic is the faint, brownish image of a front and back view of a naked man with his hands folded across his groin.
 The two views are aligned along the midplane of the body and point in opposite directions.
 The front and back views of the head nearly meet at the middle of the cloth.

 The image in faint straw-yellow colour on the crown of the cloth fibres appears to be of a man with a beard, moustache, and shoulder-length hair parted in the middle.
 He is muscular and tall (various experts have measured him as from 1.70 to 1.88 m).
-Reddish-brown stains are found on the cloth, correlating, according to proponents, with the wounds in the Biblical description of the crucifixion of Jesus.
+Reddish-brown stains are found on the cloth, correlating with the wounds in the Biblical description of the crucifixion of Jesus.